yetanotherchris/yetanotherchris.dev/_posts/2015-11-11-creating-a-chocolately-package-for-chromedriver.md

 This generates the .nuspec file for you, and two powershell files.
 Knowledge of Powershell helps a lot, but the 2 scripts having a long set of examples to get you going.

-Once you have written your installer and updated the .nuspec file, you can run install on it which will create the package, for example `choco install .\myfolder`.
-You can then try to install this package, or just push it to Chocolatey.org using `choco push`.
+Once you have written your installer and updated the .nuspec file, create the package using `choco pack .\MyPackage\MyPackage.nuspec" and then install it with `choco install MyPackage.1.0.0.nupkg`.
+Finally you can push it to Chocolatey.org using `choco push`.

 The package hasn't yet been improved so it's not listed publicly, however it is available using `choco install chromedriver-latest -version 1.0.1`.